-Your trust issues may stem from something that has consistently happened in past relationships, something that consistently happens in your current relationship or something that happened from your childhood.
+Your trust issues stem from something that has consistently happened in past relationships, is happening in your current relationship, or has happened in your childhood.

-One of the best ways to do this is to try to recollect how you have often felt after each of these past relationships.
+Recall how you felt after each of these past relationships.

-Have you felt betrayed, emotionally exhausted or scared?
+Did you feel betrayed, emotionally exhausted or scared?

-Have you often rebounded into new relationships relatively quickly after them?
+Have you habitually rebounded into new relationships relatively quickly after them?

-If you have felt any of these emotions or found yourself jumping right into new relationships on a rebound, you may be going into these relationships prematurely and with very high expectations.
+If you have felt any of these emotions or found yourself jumping right into new relationships on a rebound, you are going into these relationships prematurely and with excessively high expectations.

-You may be so concerned with how badly you want each relationship to work that you rarely give each relationship the time to truly develop.
+You are so concerned with how badly you want each relationship to work that you rarely give each relationship the time to develop.

 When it is always about jumping right into a new relationship, you are acting like there is something really missing in yourself that you want filled.